 Generally following the eastern shore of the San Francisco Bay, Interstate 880 is the Nimitz Freeway between San Jose and Oakland.
 A heavily developed urban and suburban freeway, I-880 originates at the exchange with Interstate 280 (Junipero Sierra Freeway) and State Route 17 located in San Jose between the Fruitdale and Burbank communities.
 Heading northward, the Nimitz Freeway passes through an array of cities including Milipitas, Fremont and Hayward.
 Extending north between Alameda and Downtown Oakland, I-880 concludes at the Maze Interchange with I-80 and I-580 at the eastern approach to the San Francisco-Oakland Bay Bridge.

 Interstate 880 is generally six to eight lanes wide with HOV (High Occupancy Vehicle) lanes accompanying the Nimitz Freeway between San Jose and Oakland.
-Road work underway from September 2017 to early 2020 converts the HOV lanes along I-880 northward from Milipitas to Oakland into tolled Express Lanes.
-Funded by the Metropolitan Transportation Commission (MTC), the $132.5 million project adds the High Occupancy Toll (HOT) lanes northbound between Dixon Landing Road and Lewelling Boulevard (Exit 31A)and southbound from Hegenberger Road (Exit 36) to Dixon Landing Road (Exit 10).1
+Road work underway from September 2017 to October 2020 converted the HOV lanes along I-880 northward from Milipitas to Oakland into tolled Express Lanes.
+Funded by the Metropolitan Transportation Commission (MTC), the $132.5 million project added High Occupancy Toll (HOT) lanes northbound between Dixon Landing Road and Lewelling Boulevard (Exit 31A)and southbound from Hegenberger Road (Exit 36) to Dixon Landing Road (Exit 10).1

 Interstate 880 was originally assigned to the section of I-80 bypassing Sacramento to the north between 1963 and 1980.
 During that time frame, I-80 was assigned to U.S. 50 and Business Loop I-80 (Elvas Freeway) through the capital city.
 Cancellation of a project to construct an Interstate standard section of freeway northeast of the American River resulted in the relocation of Interstate 80 over what was I-880.
 This change was approved by the American Association of State Highway and Transportation Officials (AASHTO) on November 14, 1980.